 - Cook pasta according to the package instructions, take it out at “al dente” as you will cook it more in the next steps.

 - I'm using rotisserie chicken in this recipe, but if you are using raw chicken breast then cube it, toss in jerk seasoning and cook until it's golden and cooked through.
 Then remove from the pot, and set aside to add later.

 - Add vegetable oil to a heavy bottomed pot, and saute bell peppers with green onions.
 Add the minced garlic and cook until it’s fragrant.

 - Add jerk seasoning to the pot.

-- Add double cream, chicken and vegetable stock to the pot.
+- Add heavy cream, chicken and vegetable stock to the pot.
 Simmer for a few minutes or until the sauce thickens, mix in the parmesan in the sauce and then mix in the pasta.